apollographql/specs-core/core.spec.md

 Algorithms described in this section may produce *validation failures* if a document does not conform to the requirements core schema document.
 Validation failures SHOULD halt processing.
 Some consumers, such as authoring tools, MAY attempt to continue processing in the presence of validation failures, but their behavior in such cases is unspecified.

-Algorithms may also produce *warnings* if a document does not conform to requirements. *Warnings* indicate issues with the document which SHOULD be surfaced to users, but which do not necessarily require processing to halt.
-Consumers SHOULD generally choose to continue processing in the presence of warnings.
-Some consumers MAY choose to adopt stricter standards, and halt processing on both warnings and failures.

 ## Bootstrapping

 Determine the name of the core specification within the document.